-In 2011, MitraStar emitted 7032.99 tons of CO2-e in Category 1 and 2, most of which (99.15%) came from electrical powered equipment; the second largest source was the cesspool that produced 0.48% of the total emission.
+In 2012, MitraStar emitted 9038 tons of CO2-e in Category 1 and 2, most of which (94%) came from electrical powered equipment; the second largest source was the cesspool that produced 5% of the total emission.
 Please refer to the chart below for details.

-To further reduce CO2 emission, MitraStar enforces several energy-saving policies such as cutting unnecessary lightings, setting higher temperatures for
+To further reduce CO2 emission, MitraStar enforces several energy-saving policies such as cutting unnecessary lightings, setting higher temperatures for cooling water, encouraging employees to use stairs instead of elevators, among others.

-2011 Greenhouse Gas Emission
+2012 Greenhouse Gas Emission